-2005 Enticing aromas of blackberry and cassis, flavors of black cherry, currant, cassis liqueur, black plum, dark chocolate, spice and tobacco.
+2005 Enticing and complex.
+Aromas of blackberry and cassis, flavors of black cherry, currant, cassis liqueur, black plum, dark chocolate, leather, spice and tobacco.
 Round, smooth tannins.

-2003 Expansive and juicy.
-Aromas and flavors of blackberry, black cherry and spice with a rich cassis, blackberry, toast, mocha, herbs, and a seamless integration of soft, ripe tannins.
+2003 Expansive and round.
+Aromas and flavors of blackberry, black cherry and baking spice with a rich cassis, blackberry, toast, mocha, herbs, and a seamless integration of soft, ripe tannins.
+Very pretty.

-2002 Harmonious, silky black cherry, rich plum, black fruit, cassis, and dark chocolate shot through with toasty vanilla, blueberry, and cedar.
+2002 Harmonious, vibrant black cherry, rich plum, black fruit, red currant, red plum, and dark chocolate shot through with toasty vanilla and cedar.

-2001 Elegant blackberry, currant, black cherry, cola, and cassis; rich, stylish dark fruit flavors, with a balanced seasoning of minerals, smoke, vanilla, tobacco, and herbs
+2001 Elegant blackberry, currant, black cherry, cola, mocha, and cassis; rich, stylish dark fruit flavors, with a balanced seasoning of minerals, smoke, vanilla, tobacco, and herbs.